Prison Research Network

 - To foster opportunities for collaborative practice among prison researchers, criminologists, prisoners, prison staff and other ‘user groups’ in the penal and voluntary sector.

-- To encourage networking between academics, researchers, practitioners and students interested in prison research and issues.
+- To encourage networking between academics, researchers, practitioners and students interested in prison research and issues

 Forthcoming Events